lankyrussian/Rolling-Stones-Play-GO-By-Self-Learning/README.md

 Features:
 * A* pathfinding for putting new stones on the board, and removing stones from the board

+## mujocoboard

+virtual board to simulate sphero movement on path commands

+### setup

+Install Mujoco.
+If using conda, make a soft link from the local /usr/lib/x86_64-linux-gnu/libstdc++.so.6 to the corresponding file in your conda env.

 ### Using Repositories